 That sentence is a lot to grok, but the gist is that for code to be formatted, it's put through a pipeline that looks roughly like this:

-2. A printer uses that syntax tree to produce some kind of output that can be measured for length.
-I'm a little unclear on what the "intermediate representation" is or how that relates to the final output, but it's key to how Prettier works.
+uses that syntax tree to produce some kind of output that can be measured for length.
+I'm a little unclear on what the "intermediate representation" is or how that relates to the final output, but it's key to how Prettier works. - The

 This is a very simplified look, since Prettier does quite a bit more, like attempting to preserve some style choices that already exist in the code.